ibm-cloud-docs/containers/cs_network_policy.md

 ## Isolating clusters on the private network
 {: #isolate_workers}

 If you have a multizone cluster, multiple VLANs for a single zone cluster, or multiple subnets on the same VLAN, you must enable a VRF or VLAN spanning so that your worker nodes can communicate with each other on the private network.
-However, when VRF or VLAN spanning is enabled, any system that is connected to any of the private VLANs in the same {{site.data.keyword.Bluemix_notm}} account can communicate with workers.
+However, when VRF or VLAN spanning is enabled, any system that is connected to any of the private VLANs in the same {{site.data.keyword.cloud_notm}} account can communicate with workers.
 {: shortdesc}

 You can isolate your cluster from other systems on the private network by applying [Calico private network policies ![External link icon](../icons/launch-glyph.svg "External link icon")](https://github.com/IBM-Cloud/kube-samples/tree/master/calico-policies/private-network-isolation).
 This set of Calico policies and host endpoints isolates the private network traffic of a cluster from other resources in the account's private network.